PliskoBogdan/test-antagosoft/README.md

 You can also change the height and width of the graphical objects themselves, but only in the code at the time of object initialization.

+FYI: it was possible to use vue 3, since the optimization processes are even better there, but for a small technical specification of the second version, I think it's enough

 ## Project setup
 ```
 yarn install